istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 [...]
 {{< /text >}}

-As a benefit of decoupling Egress Getaways from IstioOperator manifest, you have enabled the possibility of setting up custom Liveness probes to have both services (gateway and upstream service) aligned.
+As a benefit of decoupling Egress Getaways from IstioOperator manifest, you have enabled the possibility of setting up **custom readiness probes** to have both services (gateway and upstream service) aligned.

 As well, you can apply the sidecar pattern to inject, for example, OPA into the pod to perform authorization with complex rules ([OPA envoy plugin](https://github.com/open-policy-agent/opa-envoy-plugin)).